traktuner/networkShareMounter/README.md

 * There is an optional parameter `--openMountDir` which opens a new finder window of the networkShareMounter mount directory. (e.g. "\~/Network shares" or "\~/Netzlaufwerke")
 * If you want to change the installation directory, go to **Build Settings** > **Deployment** > **Installation Directory**.
 But keep in mind that you also have to change the path of the LaunchAgent (command line version).

+## FAQ
+### 1) Jamf recon stuck with configured Network Share Mounter app
+This is probably due the innventory collection configuration "Include home directory sizes" in Jamf (Pro).
+Both Network Share Mounter versions, v2 and legacy, mounting the shares in the users home (~/Network Shares).
+If the option is now enabled, Jamf will also try to collect the size of the network share mounter mounts and the process get stuck.

+To resolve this behaviour, go to **Settings > Computer Management - Management Framework > Inventory Collection** and disable the option **Include home directory sizes**.

 ## Contact
 Feel free to contact us for ideas, enhancements or bug reports at the [service desk address](mailto:rrze-gitlab+faumac-networksharemounter-506-issue-@fau.de).
 For general questions you can write directly to the team at [rrze-mac@fau.de](mailto:rrze-mac@fau.de).